BeauBouchard/BeauBouchard/guides/automation/github-actions.md

 <p><a href="/">home</a> / <a href="/guides">guides</a></p>
 <div class="rainbow-retro"></div>

+# Github Actions Primer

-# Adding Quick Github Actions to Automate things!
+### Adding Quick Github Actions to Automate things!

+ - <a href="/guides/automation/github-actions">Github Actions Primer</a>
+   -  <a href="/guides/automation/github-actions-linting">Linting</a>
+   -  <a href="/guides/automation/github-actions-testing">Testing</a>
+   -  <a href="/guides/automation/github-actions-track-coverage">Code Coverage</a>

-Adding automation is not just for production, you should be adding them to all your environments. in this short guide you will add several types of Github actions to a workflow.
+Adding automation is not just for production, you should be adding them to all your environments.
+In this short guide you will add several types of Github actions to a workflow.

 Github actions are infrastructure as code, and are created in YAML declarations that exist in the repo.